 We will report t- and F- statistics, exact p-values, means, 95% confidence intervals and standardized effect sizes (Cohen’s d for t-tests and ƞp2 for ANOVAs).
 For equivalence testing, we will also report the empirical equivalence bounds for which we would be able to reject the null hypothesis that there is an effect of condition.
 Assumptions of normality and equality of variances will be tested with the Shapiro-Wilks test and Levene’s test, respectively.
 In cases where these assumptions are not met, we will perform non-parametric permutation tests.
 For pairwise comparisons, we will use the difference between group means as our test statistic, to be compared to a null distribution created by random shuffling of group assignment in 10,000 Monte Carlo simulations (resampling with replacement), to obtain an exact p-value.
 For comparisons involving more than two conditions, we will implement a similar approach but use the F-value obtained from a repeated-measure ANOVA as our test statistic.
+Bonferroni corrected p-values will be performed for tests involving multiple comparisons.

 In addition to our parametric analyses of pre-selected epochs, we will also employ a cluster permutation analysis in order to assess potential SAI differences across the entire Washout phases for each condition (Holmes et al., 1996; Maris and Oostenveld, 2007).
 In this analysis, we will compare SAI differences between two conditions at a time with paired t-tests between bins of 3 strides.
 Binning, in this case, is used to mitigate the effects of stride-to-stride SAI variability on the analysis and thereby reduce the probability of a Type II error.
 The largest cluster of consecutive significant paired t-tests (p < 0.05) will be determined and the t-statistics for this cluster will be summed.
 The summed t-statistics will be compared to a null distribution of summed t-statistics.
 The null distribution is built from resampling each group without replacement 10,000 times and computing the largest cluster’s t-statistic for each sample.
 This null distribution serves as the null hypothesis which states that each group is sampled from the same distribution.
 The cluster size from the empirical data is then compared to the null distribution of 10,000 samples.
 This comparison provides a probability that the empirical cluster is different from the null distribution while controlling for type I error (Maris and Oostenveld, 2007; Nichols and Holmes, 2002).
 This analysis will be performed three times to compare differences between each condition.